 The risk of a substantial unanticipated decrease in income resulting from changes in market conditions was previously considered to be "Low" as leases tend to terminate on set dates, with a relatively small proportion terminating within a single year.
-The risk element in the retail sector of the portfolio rose to "Low to Medium" for 2013/14 due to challenging economic conditions and currently sits at medium due to permanent changes in shopping habits i.e. internet shopping.
-Any likely reduction in income can however, generally be anticipated.
-As leases terminate, even if unanticipated, the Council retains the capital asset which can be made available for re-letting or disposal.
-The current economic climate however, continues to make reletting challenging.
+The risk element in the retail sector of the portfolio rose to Medium" for 2022/23 and 23/24 due to challenging economic conditions in light of the global pandemic (Covid-19) and the war in Ukraine that has caused many challenging economic circumstances as aresult.
+This continues to be the case going into 2024/2025 as we inflation continues to be a barrier to growth.
+There are additional risks in terms of rents being collected in the short to medium term within the commercial portfolio as a result of this.
+If leases terminate, even if unanticipated, the Council retains the capital asset which can be made available for re-letting or disposal.
+The current economic climate as a result of the ongoing pandemic however, continues to make re-letting challenging.